Madsen machine gun: World War II

 It was standard equipment (in 6.5 mm) with the Royal Netherlands East Indies Army (KNIL) during the inter-war period until the surrender to the Japanese in 1942.
 The barrel was shortened in the late 1920s which made it lighter and it was mounted in the Army Model of the Braat Overvalwagen APC.
-The Imperial Japanese Army used some after capturing them during the Dutch East Indies Campaign, evidently during the Guadalcanal campaign.
+The Imperial Japanese Army used some after capturing them during the Dutch East Indies campaign, evidently during the Guadalcanal campaign.

+Germany used captured examples from France, Norway, Czechoslovakia, Denmark, The Soviet union and Yugoslavia in a rear echolon role, limited manufactur of guns continued until 1943 in both 8x58mmR and 7.92x57mm.
+Hungary and Bulgaria had bought Madsens in the Interwar period and reissued them during the war.

 Post-war

 Ireland had a total of 24 Madsen machine guns, all in .303 calibre.
 They armed the Irish army's Landsverk L60 light tanks, Leyland armoured cars, Landsverk L180 armoured cars, and Dodge armoured cars.
 In the 1950s .30 Browning machine guns replaced the Madsens still in Irish service.

 Portuguese Colonial War

 A Madsen machine gun (left) in a training camp of the National Liberation Front of Angola, in Zaire, 1973.

 The Portuguese Army used Madsen machine guns during the Portuguese Colonial War of the 1960s and 1970s.
 Madsens served as temporary armament for Auto-Metralhadora-Daimler 4 × 4 Mod.F/64 armoured cars, which were Daimler Dingos modified with the addition of a turret-like structure.